Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Methods

 \section{Methods}

 The proposed framework for online adaptation of robot interaction based on the severity of specific joint impairments is outlined in Fig. \ref{fig:schema}.
-In the offline phase, we first model the user mobility limitations and scale a digital model to automatically match their specific body measurements.
-During the online phase, we capture the user's initial posture and refine the Range of Motion (RoM) based on modelled residual mobility and current posture data.
-Until the interaction is established, an AHQP problem optimises the robot's approaching strategy considering the severity of the user's functional limitations, robot constraints, and task requirements, while promoting the use of residual mobility.
+In the offline phase, we model the user mobility limitations and scale a digital model to automatically match their specific body measurements.
+In the online phase, we capture the user's initial posture and refine the Range of Motion (RoM) based on modelled residual mobility and current posture.
+Until the interaction is established, an AHQP problem optimises the robot's approaching strategy according to the user's functional limitations severity, robot constraints, and task requirements, promoting the use of residual mobility.